spacehen/cdl86/README.md

 for the interception of C/C++ functions in memory.
 These functions may be standalone or PLT (Procedure Linkage Table) calls.

+The library currently supports two types of function hooks:
+* JMP patch - patches origin function with a JMP to detour
+* INT3 patch - places software breakpoint at origin address.
+Handles control flow to detour.

 This project makes use of the [udis86](https://github.com/vmt/udis86) x86_64 disassembly engine.